How To Connect FTP Inventory Feed To Update Shopify Products

 Location: Choose the right one for your store

-Be sure to turn you workflow On for it to run automatically.ftp to inventory updates workflow
+Be sure to turn you workflow On for it to run automatically.workflow complete: Update Shopify inventory levels from a CSV file on an FTP server

 Workflow wrap-up